 Those three casinos are permitted to start opening again this week but will be limited to 15% capacity, per orders of Michigan Gov. Gretchen Whitmer.

-This has been a busy time for Michigan online gaming and sports betting even with physical casinos shut down.
+This has been a busy time for Michigan online gambling and sports betting even with physical casinos shut down.
 The state approved online sports betting and iGaming late last year and Detroit’s casinos took their first retail sports bets in March, only to bet shut down — along with all of the sports leagues — a few days later.

 Many of Michigan’s 24 tribal casinos, which are not under state jurisdiction, began reopening weeks ago and restarted gambling action.
 For instance, sportsbooks at the Little River Casino Resort in Manistee and the Four Winds Casino in New Buffalo took their first legal sports bets in July while Detroit’s casinos were still shut down.